arvin-foroutan/build-ubuntu-kernel/readme.md

 ### Building other versions

-By default, the latest 6.9 stable kernel will be built with the following:
+By default, the latest 6.10 mainline kernel will be built with the following:

 - Low-Latency Preemptive Kernel
 - 1000 Hz timer, idle tickless